mahin-arvind/NETFLIX-MOVIES-AND-TV-SHOWS-CLUSTERING./README.md

 extents by expressing the probability a document belongs to a given topic.
 * The highest coherence score was achieved by modelling nine topics.

+##  📖 Evaluation Metrics

+* Silhouette Score: It displays a measure of how close each point in a cluster is to points in the neighbouring clusters.

+* Calinski-Harabasz Index: Defined as the ratio between the within-cluster dispersion and the between-cluster dispersion.
+The higher the index, the better the performance.

+* Davies-Bouldin Index: Defined as the average similarity measure of each cluster with its own cluster.
+The similarity is the ratio of within-cluster distances to between-cluster distances.
+Closer to zero, the better.

+## 📖 ML Models Trained and Evaluated
+* DBSCAN
+* K-Means
+* Hierarchical

 ## 📖 Results